 Michele is a graduate of Chamberlayne School of Art and Design at Mt.
 Ida College and has her Bachelor’s degree of Science.
 Before this, she attended Springfield College for a year where she minored in dance.
 There, she choreographed and performed in their spring and winter repertory shows and studied with many dance professionals.
 Throughout her school years, Michele competed in yearly dance and cheerleading competitions.
 She went on to coach and choreograph for many local youth teams in both dance and cheer.
 During this time, her love for musical theater found her choreographing local variety shows as well.
 She worked as lead choreographer for the Quincy Dinner Theatre’s annual Christmas Production two years in a row.
 She has also trained with many well-known dance choreographers such as Mia Michaels, Kelly Peters, Debbie Allen, Russell Chambers and Ann Reinking!

 Currently, Michele continues her dance education with master classes in Boston, NYC and local ballet studios on the South Shore.
-She also holds certifications from the Dance Life Retreat Center under the direction of Rhee Gold.
-At the Center, she has completed many Jazz, Contemporary, Lyrical, Musical Theater, Creative Movement and various business owner courses.
+She is a Certified Rhythm Works Integrated Dance Instructor and is Heartsaver First Aid, CPR and AED certified.
+She also holds many continuing education certifications from the Dance Life Retreat Center and the Dance Life Conference under the direction of Rhee Gold in Jazz, Contemporary, Lyrical, Musical Theater, Creative Movement and various business owner courses.
 Throughout her entire teaching career, she has choreographed many high level, award winning dance routines.
 Michele’s passion lies in sharing her knowledge and love of dance through teaching students of all ages.
 She enjoys working with children and seeing them find confidence and success in the dance world.
 She shares her positive attitude and love of dance everyday with the children she instructs.
 Michele is proud to offer her students an opportunity to experience the power of dance and hopes to make a difference along their journey through life.
 She lives with her husband and 4 children in Hanson, MA.

-Meredith’s goal is to create a fun and developmentally appropriate attomspher that will allow her students to gain creativity, confidence and a love of dance.
+Meredith’s goal is to create a fun and developmentally appropriate atmosphere that will allow her students to gain creativity, confidence and a love of dance.
 Meredith has been dancing since she can remember.
 She began at Patricia Brosnihan Dance Studio and enjoyed four years on the Wheaton College dance company in Norton, MA.
 She has performed with the Tides Dance company at “Adam in Chatham” Studio on Cape Cod.
-She is a certified personal trainer through the American Council on exercise.
+She is a certified personal trainer through the American Council on exercise as well as a certified Rhythm Works Special Needs Dance Instructor.
 She also has a certification to teach the Acrobatic Arts Syllabus.
-She also teaches contemporary and hip-hop.
+Meredith currently teaches Acro, Contemporary and Hip-Hop.
 Although, she loves all styles from Ballet to impromptu dance parties with her two boys.
 Her experience also includes: choreography, stage management, and fitness instructor.
 She holds a Masters of Science in Child Life and Family Centered Care from Wheelock College.
-She has worked in pre and elementary schools and with early intervention.
+She has worked in preschools and elementary schools and with early intervention.
 Meredith is now looking forward to another great year teaching with us at Live, Love, Dance Studio.

 Hey there dancers!
-My name is Kelly Larsen I am 31years old and a Plymouth Ma native.
-I'm married and have two beautiful baby girls named Evelyn and Ruth, they are my everything!
+My name is Kelly Larsen.
+I'm a Plymouth Ma native.
+I'm married and have two beautiful girls named Evelyn and Ruth, they are my everything!

 I have been in love with dance and performing since the age of 3.
 Started dancing @ Manomet school of Dance where I competed, later switched to Pembroke School of performing Arts where I also competed.
 Took my training and education to Dean College School Of Dance.
 Graduated with a BA in dance and performance in 2008, in all genres.
 I am also Acrobatic Arts Certified!